Matt Bettinelli-Olpin

 Matt Bettinelli-Olpin (born February 19, 1978) is an American director, writer, actor, and musician.
 He is a founding member of the punk band Link 80 and co-creator of the filmmaking collectives Chad, Matt & Rob and Radio Silence.
-He is best known for his work in horror films, including V/H/S, Southbound, Ready or Not and Scream.
+He is best known for his work in horror films, including V/H/S, Southbound, Ready or Not, Scream, Scream VI and Abigail.

 Early life

 Raised in Oakland, California, Bettinelli-Olpin attended Chabot Elementary, Claremont Middle School and Bishop O'Dowd High School.
 He attended college at the University of California, Santa Cruz.

 Career

 Music

 Bettinelli-Olpin formed the Bay Area punk band Link 80 in 1993.
 On the band's first two albums, 17 Reasons and Killing Katie, Bettinelli-Olpin played guitar, sang backing vocals and co-wrote the lyrics with singer Nick Traina.
 After leaving Link 80, Bettinelli-Olpin worked as a music journalist and interviewed bands including Alkaline Trio, Dropkick Murphy's, Lawrence Arms, Avail, Blur, Violent Femmes, the Breeders, the Mars Volta and the Psychedelic Furs.

 In 2016, Bettinelli-Olpin played guitar in a Link 80 reunion for the Asian Man Records 20th Anniversary.
 On June 17 and 18, the band played two sold-out shows at the San Francisco's Bottom of the Hill.
 Before the shows, a video tribute to singer Nick Traina was shown.
 On May 21, 2021, a Link 80 cover of Rancid's "Junkie Man" was released from Lavasock Records' upcoming 25th anniversary tribute to Rancid's punk rock classic ...And Out Come the Wolves featuring Bettinelli-Olpin on vocals.